maximnaidenov/angular-busy-tracker/README.md

 [Live Demo at codepen.io](http://codepen.io/maximnaidenov/pen/ZYXKRB)

 ###Ready expression
 If a **busy-ready** attribute is defined, its value will be evaluated as angular expression once the tracked promise is resolved.
-This expression will be evaluated in directive scope so use **$parent** to access the parent scope when setting primitive values.
-From 2.0: busy-ready expression is evaluated in the directive scope
+**BREAKING from 2.0.0**: busy-ready expression is evaluated in the directive scope so no need for $parent.
 ```html
 <button type="button" class="btn btn-default" ng-click="save()"
                     busy-tracker="promise"